Kate De Goldi talks to Kim Hill on RNZ Saturday Morning With Kim Hill.

 Walker Books have been fantastic in how they publish and pitch chapter books at the right age.

 - They’re not readers that you’re learning to read on — they’re a different thing again, because they have a carefully calibrated vocabulary.
 This is not what’s happening in chapter books.
 Chapter books have a wider vocabulary.
 Different authors explore the width of that vocabulary in different ways.

 - They have a sustained narrative.
-You can also get episodic stories, such as Milly Molly Mandy.
+You also get episodic stories, such as Milly Molly Mandy.

 - They can be read to the child, or the child may read chapter books themselves.
 Both.

-- They’re often school stories/family life/holidays, and there will be a problem to be explored, maybe something to do with dealing with things in the world, or stopping the child from having something the child really desires etc. There is often an animal that is important in the child’s life.
+- They’re often school stories/family life/holidays, and there will be a problem to be explored, maybe something to do with dealing with things in the world, or something stopping the child from having they really desire etc. There is often an animal that is important in the child’s life.

 - They often feature black and white or colour illustrations.